ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

     ![IntelliJ IDEA Modules](/assets/image-20210328122340513.png)

-3. In the Each Java Module, you have to create, `module-info.java` files which has already shown in the first screenshot.
+3. In each Java Module, you have to create `module-info.java` files shown in the first screenshot.

     ![Three module-info.java files](/assets/image-20210328122554069.png)

 As shown in the above screenshot, there is one module-info.java file for each IntelliJ IDEA Java module.
-Module name should be unique although I used simple names for this example.
-To get the idea of naming, run the following command in the CLI to find the modules availabe with the Java runtime:
+The module name should be unique, although I used simple names for this example.
+To get the idea of naming, run the following command in the CLI to find the modules available with the Java runtime:

 ```bash
 java --list-modules